ppotturi/adp-aso-helm-library/README.md

 The following values can optionally be set in the parent chart's `values.yaml` to set the other properties for servicebus queues:

 `owner` property is used to control the ownership of the queue.
 The default value is `yes` and you don't need to provide it if you are creating and owning the queue.
-If you are creating only role assignments for the queue you do not owe, then you should explicitly set the `owner` flag to `no` so that it will only create the role assignments on the existing queue.
+If you are creating only role assignments for the queue you do not own, then you should explicitly set the `owner` flag to `no` so that it will only create the role assignments on the existing queue.

 ```
 namespaceQueues: